Everything's Rosie: Notes

 RKO had begun to test the waters for solo careers for both Robert Woolsey and Bert Wheeler in the 1931 film, Cracked Nuts, and with the success of that film, decided to give each of the comedy team their own solo project.
 Everything's Rosie was Woolsey's film, while Wheeler would appear sans Woolsey in Too Many Cooks.
 The lukewarm reception to both films cemented the two as a team, as those two films were the only ones either made without the other after becoming a comedy team.

 The film did achieve a milestone in the technical aspects of filmmaking, when their sound crew managed to record several natural sound effects in the field.
 The sounds of leaves rustling and bird calls were successfully recorded, along with natural wind effects, while in the field at Sherwood Forest, outside Hollywood.
 Sound engineer Hugh McDowell, Jr. had invented the equipment, the "silencer and ground noise eliminator", which enabled the recording.

 The working title of the film was Going!
 Going!
 Gone!, but was changed to Everything's Rosie after Anita Louise's character's name was chosen to be Rosie.

-While the screenplay based on Boasberg's story was credited as original, the story was very similar to a 1923 play which had starred W.C.
+While the screenplay based on Boasberg's story was credited as original, Hal Erickson of AllMovie states that the story was very similar to a 1923 play which had starred W.C.
 Fields, titled Poppy, which ran on Broadway at the Apollo Theatre from September 1923 through June 1924.
-Coincidentally, Woolsey had a significant role in that play.
+Woolsey had a significant role in that play.